 So unless you want your money down the drain, don’t buy the most beefed up iMac – buy memory separately and install it yourself to save hundreds of dollars.

-Based on the above, below are my recommendations for the latest iMac (Late 2015) with Skylake CPUs:
+Based on the above, below are my recommendations for the latest iMac (Early 2019) with Intel’s 9th-Generation CPUs:

 Hope you found this article useful.
 If you have any questions, please feel free to ask in the comments section below!

 I’m having trouble evaluating critical sharpness on my new iMac 27″ 5K.
 Is anyone else having trouble doing this at such a high resolution?